FrameworkComputer/linux-docs/Tuned-PPD-Customizer-Script/readme.md

 - Always keep a backup of your settings using this script.
 - These recommendations are based on typical use cases; your specific needs may vary.
 - The script clears the terminal screen between sections for better readability.
-- Why are you using bsdtar vs something else?
+- Why are is this using bsdtar vs something else?
 It's been shown to be more reliable for this script.
 For Fedora users, it self-installs.
 - **For enhanced control**, consider using the [TunedSwitcher](https://flathub.org/apps/org.easycoding.TunedSwitcher) Flatpak (compatible with GNOME/KDE).
 - Ubuntu support is planned for future releases.